Firefly Family Guide

 Inside a Corner — read posts and reply to other parents

-Adding Family Members
+Adding Family Members Live

 Purpose: Families can add other caregivers (spouse, grandparent, etc.) so they can access the child's info and join the family chat.